-Each year, an email notification will be made to all faculty, staff, and students directing them to the Web site where this report is available.
-Within this email, a copy of the ASR/ASFR will be attached in its entirety.
-Copies of the report can be obtained at the Department of Campus Police & Safety located in St. Joseph Hall and/ or at the campus Post Office.
-At Christian Brothers University, we take safety and security seriously.
-We are committed to provide and maintain a safe and secure environment for our staff, students, faculty, and visitors.
+Every year, an email notification is sent to all faculty, staff, and students directing them to the website where this report can be accessed.
+A full copy of the report is also attached to this email.
+Additionally, hard copies of the report can be obtained from the Department of Campus Police & Safety in St. Joseph Hall or at the campus Post Office.

+At Christian Brothers University, safety is everyone's responsibility.
+Maintaining a safe and secure campus requires the active involvement of every member of our community.
+We are committed to working with you to ensure that CBU remains a safe place to live, learn, and work.